-Public reporting burden for this collection of information is estimated to average .08 hours per response, including the time br reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-This agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless that collection displays a valid OMB control number.
-The Department of Housing and Urban Development (HUD) is authorized to collect information required on this form by Section 8 of the U.S. Housing Act of 1937 (42 U.S.C.
+The public reporting burden for this information collection is estimated to be 30 minutes, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+The Department of Housing and Urban Development (HUD) is authorized to collect the information on this form by Section 8 of the U.S. Housing Act (42 U.S.C.
 1437f).
-Collection of the data on the family's selected unit is mandatory.
-The information is used to determine if the unit is eligible for rental assistance.
-HUD may disclose this information to Federal, State, and local agencies when relevant civil, criminal, or regulatory investigations and prosecutions.
-It will not be otherwise disclosed or released ourside of HUD, except as permitted or required by law.
-Failure to provide any of the information may result in delay or rejection of family voucher assistance.
+Form is only valid if it includes an OMB Control Number.
+HUD is committed to protecting the privacy of individuals' information stored electronically or in paper form, in accordance with federal privacy laws, guidance, and best practices.
+HUD expects its third-party business partners, including Public Housing Authorities, who collect, use maintain, or disseminate HUD Information to protect the privacy of that information in Accordance with applicable law.